RuxueHan/Aspect-Sentiment-Analysis-of-Peer-Review-in-NC/README.md

 - <code>./Dataset/nc_test_data.xlsx</code> Testing dataset for classification of aspect sentiment in review comment, it contains 1,013 records from Annotated_Corpus.xlsx.

 ## Quick Start
-- <code>python ./Code/Round_Split.py</code> Execute this to segment and save peer review documents in Nature Communications based on the review rounds
+- <code>python ./Code/Round_Split.py</code> Execute this to segment and save peer review documents in Nature Communications based on the review rounds.
+- <code>python ./Code/Review_Sentence.py</code> Execute this to extracting review sentences containing comments on review aspects.
+- <b>Automatic classification of aspect sentiment in review comments</b>